deshdog/up-221-mapping-careworker-mobility/group-assignments/project-plan.md

 ### Scope of Visualization
 Our final maps will be tied to the extent of readily-available data.
 Our data will include elements of the three categories outlined below: data surrounding where care workers *go*, the transportation infrastructure that allows for their mobility, and socio-economic demographics as a proxy to where care workers reside.

+We will conclude with a final map of where we recommend prioritizing resources to create the first comprehensive care blocks, based on already-existing infrastructure, services, and demand.

 #### Category I. Care Destination Data
 * <a href="https://geohub.lacity.org/datasets/lacounty::community-services/about">Community Centers</a>: Locations of community services in LA County, requiring some cleaning and filtering based on what our team decides counts as a 'Community Center.'
 * Health Care Facilities, OB Service Centers